Mazda Grand Familia: Japan

+Europe

+When first introduced, European buyers were offered the 1.6-litre engine with 75 PS.
+Because of Peugeot's trademark issues with any model numbers with a central zero, European distributors sold the car as the Mazda 818.
+For 1976, the new 1.3-liter engine became standard fitment, offering 60 PS.
+The 1.6 remained available but in several markets it was discontinued in later years, as the now somewhat dated 818 was more and more sold on price.

 North America

 The Mazda 808 was sold in the U.S. from 1972 through 1977.
 This name was given only to the 1.6 L version of the Grand Familia.
 The 808 cost $2,997, which was some $200 above the Honda Civic and Toyota Corolla.
 It was originally only available with two-door coupé bodywork.
 The car came with a four-speed manual or three-speed automatic transmission (available through 1974).
 Early models used the same four-headlight nose as the rotary model.
 For 1975, power dropped as emissions rules became stricter, but the range was expanded to include the four-door sedan and five-door station wagon models.
 Mazda was still a small player in the United States and noted in their catalog that not all models were available in every state.